elementary-221b/baker-street/_posts/2024-09-23-linux-projects.markdown

 ---

 ## 2. Pi-hole: The Digital Sieve
+**The Deduction:** A network-wide DNS sinkhole.
+It intercepts and discards requests to known advertising and tracking domains before they can compromise your privacy or clutter your bandwidth.

 A detective must filter out the noise.
 Pi-hole acts as a DNS sinkhole, catching those pesky "Moriartys" of the advertising world before they ever reach your screen.
 ![pihole]({{site.baseurl}}/assets/img/pihole.png)